Use These Strategies To Create A Routine You Can Stick To During The Holidays

 Keep Your Routine Simple

-A routine is not the same thing as a schedule.
-A schedule is a list of items organized by date and time that can change daily, weekly, or monthly.
+A routine is not the same as a schedule; a schedule is a list of items organized by date and time that can change daily, weekly, or monthly.

 My household routines, for example, change significantly around the boys’ school and sports’ schedules as well as seasonally.

-The biggest advantage of a routine is that it creates touchpoints throughout your busy days that let your brain know when familiar things are going to happen.
+The most significant advantage of a routine is that it creates touchpoints throughout your busy days that let your brain know when familiar things will happen.

 Adjust Your Routine At The Beginning Of The Season

 It’s safe to say that most of us start to feel the holiday buzz as back to school is well underway.
-It’s a good idea to check in with your routine at the end of September and see how it is working for you and your family.
+It’s a good idea to check in with your routine at the end of September and see how it works for you and your family.

 With cooler days starting to pop up, our rhythms also change.
 You might want to stay longer in bed or skip the evening walks you loved during the summer.
 Think about how you can include exercising in your schedule to stay healthy and active.

 Your meal planning will most likely change as well.
-Not only we’re looking for slow-cooked, comfort foods but the available vegetables are changing forcing us to update the menu.
+We’re looking for slow-cooked, comfort foods, but the available vegetables are changing, forcing us to update the menu.

-Finally, your closet will ask for a change and now it’s a great time to declutter your closet and the kids’ closets too!
-Small items can be sent to donation and you can make a list of what the kiddos will need for the colder months ahead.
+Finally, your closet will ask for a change, and now it’s a great time to declutter yours and the kids’ closet!
+You can donate small items and list what the kiddos will need for the colder months ahead.

 If you have a hard time letting go of the kids’ clothing (I know, they grow so fast!), you may find it easier if you find a family in need to give their clothes to.
-It’s very comforting to know people who need will make great use of things you loved and cared.
+It’s comforting to know people who need will make great use of things you loved and cared for.